What are the benefits of safe water supply and sanitation?

 And for good reason.
 We know that clean water, along with decent sanitation and hygiene, are very effective in reducing poverty.
 It can help save lives, drive economic growth, keep kids in school and increase opportunities for women and girls.

 In terms of investment, it’s also value for money.
-The World Health Organisation estimates that meeting the Millennium Development Goal for water and sanitation would bring substantial economic benefit: each $1 invested would create an economic return of between $3 and $34, depending on the region.
+The World Health Organization estimates that meeting the Sustainable Development Goal for water and sanitation would bring substantial economic benefit: each $1 invested would create an economic return of between $3 and $34, depending on the region.

 And it would improve life for people of all ages.